 Also of note, homes built from 2000 through today make up a higher proportion of the Dudley St / Warren St neighborhood's real estate landscape than 97.6% of the neighborhoods in America.
 When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
 In fact, 66.6% of the residential real estate here is classified as newer.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Dudley St / Warren St neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Dudley St / Warren St neighborhood buck this trend.
 31.2% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.2% of U.S. neighborhoods.

 Did you know that the Dudley St / Warren St neighborhood has more Russian and Eastern European ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 5.6% of this neighborhood's residents have Russian ancestry and 2.0% have Eastern European ancestry.